Refinitiv/refinitiv-ui/documents/src/pages/elements/email-field.md

   if (!errorText) {
     return;
   }
-  errorText.innerHTML = emailField?.error ?
+  errorText.textContent = emailField?.error ?
 "Must be in standard email format with between 8-14 characters." : "";
 });

 emailField?.addEventListener("input", () => {